GeorgePap-719/chapter-liquibase/README.md

 # Liquibase chapter

-A use case of the liquibase database management tool.
+A showcase of the liquibase database management tool.

 - Update all changes or init liquibase `./gradlew liquibaseLocalUpdate`
 - Update specific changes `./gradlew liquibaseLocalUpdateCount -PliquibaseCommandValue=2`